 Clara was placed to rest on January 24, 2020 at Conejo Mountain Funeral Home and Memorial Park surrounded by family and friends.

-To send flowers to the family or plant a tree in memory of Clara Hyde, please visit our floral store.
+To send flowers to Clara's family, please visit our floral store.